 Meaning, if they think they ate 1000 calories, they probably ate closer to 1500 calories.
 Or, if they think they burned 500 calories, it’s probably closer to 250.

 Which brings me to the infamous cheat day, and why I think this is a strategy that is likely to crush your progress as opposed to support your progress.
+You can’t forget, being lean is crucially important to your performance out on the field.

 Understanding Fat Loss